tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/产品简介/网络与安全/内网服务_intl_en.md

 >

 ### Attributes
- - Private network is user-sensitive, and different users are isolated from each other.
-By default, cloud services of another user cannot be accessed via the private network.
+ - User-level isolation: The private networks of different users are isolated from each other.
+By default, cloud services of different accounts can not communicate over the private network.
- - Private network is region-sensitive, and different regions are isolated from each other.
-By default, cloud services under the same account in a different region cannot be accessed via the private network.
+ - Regional isolation: The private networks in different regions are isolated from each other.
+By default, cloud services under the same account in different regions can not communicate over the private network.

 ### Application Scenarios
 Private IP can be used for the communication between CLBs and CVM instances, and between CVM instances and other Tencent Cloud services (such as TencentDB).